Luca Vildoza: Milwaukee Bucks (2022)

 On May 6, 2021, Vildoza signed with the New York Knicks, but was waived on October 3 after playing two 2021 NBA Summer League games.
 On October 5, Vildoza announced that he had undergone surgery on his right foot.

 On April 6, 2022, Vildoza was signed by the Milwaukee Bucks to a reported two-year contract.

 On April 22, 2022, Vildoza made his NBA debut in game three of a first-round playoff series against the Chicago Bulls.
 Vildoza was subbed in during the fourth quarter at the 8:02 mark.
 Vildoza made a three-point shot, grabbed a rebound, recorded two assists, and recorded two steals as the Bucks won 111–81.
 On July 5, he was waived by the Bucks.
 On July 9, the Bucks re-signed him to an Exhibit 10 contract.

-Crvena zvezda (2022–present)
+Crvena zvezda (2022–2023)

 On October 14, 2022, Vildoza was signed by Crvena zvezda mts of the Adriatic League and the EuroLeague to a reported two-year contract.
-At the end of the month, he received ABA League Player of the Month Award.
+At the end of the month, he received the ABA League Player of the Month Award.
+In 29 EuroLeague games (24 starts), he averaged 12.6 points, 2.5 rebounds, 3.9 assists, 1.4 steals and 2.6 turnovers, playing around 24 minutes per contest.

+Panathinaikos (2023–2024)

+On June 26, 2023, Vildoza signed a three-year contract with Greek powerhouse Panathinaikos.
+On July 2, 2024, Vildoza amicably parted ways with Panathinaikos, having lifted both the domestic championship as well as the EuroLeague title for the first time in his career.

+Olympiacos (2024–2025)

+On July 2, 2024, Vildoza signed a two-year deal with Greek Basket League runner-ups and EuroLeague bronze medalists Olympiacos.
+On June 25, 2025, he was released from the Greek club.

+Virtus Bologna (2025–present)

+On 25 June 2025, Vildoza signed a three-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.